Whats Wrong with Economics

 Now all of the income, that is, earned income and income from investments, that people have is either spent or it is saved.
 Income is spent if it is used to buy something that is consumed either in the short term such as food or, in the long term, such as a car.
 Otherwise income is saved, i.e. not spent.
 If it is saved it will invariably be invested.
 That is, it will appear to be added to the existing capital stock of the society.
 This is because there is just not enough physical cash for people to be able to put it under their mattresses.
 Almost all savings will end up in the hands of a financial institution, for example, a bank and the bank will always find it more profitable to invest it rather than sit on it.

 (It is being assumed here that any depreciation in the value of a business’s capital is paid out of the revenue of the business before profits are paid out.)

 In this case, all of the income earned by households will be spent directly by the households or it will be invested by them, one way or another, and will then be spent buying other goods that have been produced.
 Therefore, everything produced will be consumed one way or the other.
-In other words, the overall demand for goods and services will, roughly, balance to the supply of them.
+In other words, the overall demand for goods will, roughly, balance the supply of them.